Why Are Animal Characters So Effective for Emotional Learning?

 🐾 5.
 Animals Simplify Complex Emotions

-Animal characters strip away social complexity.
+Animal characters and emotional learning strip away social complexity.

 They present emotion through: